kianisanaullah/kianisanaullah/README.md

 ---

 ## 🌟 Highlights
-- ⚡ Developed **booking platforms** with real-time availability, payments, and notifications
+- ⚡ Developed **scalable booking platforms** with real-time availability, payments, and notifications
-- 🐟 Built **fishing community portals** with trip booking, Twilio SMS, and payments
+- 🌐 Built **community-driven portals** with integrated communication and payment solutions
-- 🏠 Worked on **real estate portals** with property listings, search filters, and geolocation maps
+- 🏠 Delivered **real estate platforms** featuring property listings, advanced search, and geolocation maps
-- 🧪 Founded **AI-powered ingredient toxicity checker (MyToxiCheck)** using GPT for OCR & classification
+- 🤖 Created **AI-powered applications** using OCR, NLP, and image processing for automation and insights
-- 📊 Delivered **dashboards & reporting systems** handling thousands of records with performance tuning
+- 📊 Implemented **dashboards & reporting systems** optimized for performance and large datasets
-- 🔒 Contributed to **confidential government digital projects** requiring high security and reliability
+- 🔒 Contributed to **government-grade digital projects** with a strong focus on security and reliability
 ---

 ## 📚 Tech Stack (Compact)